RealNobody/pseudo_cleaner/README.md

       expect(something).to work
     end

-### Capybara
+### Cucumber

-Capybara integration similar to Rspec integration is planned, but not implemented yet.
+Cucumber integration similar to Rspec integration is planned, but not implemented yet.

 ### Manual